taogen-docs/resources-of-learning/#cs-foundations.md

 Must Read

 - **Structure and Interpretation of Computer Programs** (2nd, 1996) by Harold Abelson (**SICP**) [4.46, 4670]
+- Structure and Interpretation of Computer Programs: JavaScript Edition (2022) by Martin Henz, Tobias Wrigstad, Harold Abelson
 - **Compilers: Principles, Techniques, and Tools** (2nd, 2006) by  Alfred V. Aho and Monica S. Lam (**龙书**) [4.09, 2965]
 - Types and Programming Languages (2002) by Benjamin C. Pierce (**TAPL**) [4.27, 553]
 - Essentials of Programming Languages (2001) by Daniel P. Friedman, Mitchell Wand (**EOPL**) [3.97, 144]